eduNEXT/eox-tenant/README.rst

      ./manage.py lms migrate eox_core --fake-initial --settings=<your app settings>

 #.
-You only have installed eox-tenant and you want to keep the functionality that middlewares offer.
+You only have installed eox-tenant and you want to keep the functionality that middleware offer.
 You need to:

    * Install eox-core version **2.0.0** as edx-platform requirement.
 You can use *Ansible* to add this plugin as an extra requirement.